alesancor1/template-test/README.md

 # Rocks template repo

-This repository template provides a basic setup to help you get started quickly with developing your own rock(s).
+This repository template provides a basic setup to help you get started quickly with developing your own rock.

 ## Table of Contents